cwhuang29/article-sharing-website/README.md

 # article-sharing-website
 An article sharing website developed by Go.

-Here is a live demo: [inews](https://www.inewsforpharm.com/) (hosting on AWS EC2 with Load Balancer, Route 53, Certificate Manager.)
+Here is a live demo: [inews](https://www.inewsforpharm.com/) (hosting on AWS EC2 with Load Balancer, Route 53, SES, Certificate Manager.)

 ## Overview
 This project does not rely on any frontend framework, so it is a good entry point for backend engineers who want to build a whole website.
 With basic knowledge of JavaScript and CSS, You can start developing!